shazzzm/topcorr/README.md

 The package requires networkx and numpy.
 Scikit-learn is used in some of the examples to generate correlation matrices.

+It can be installed using pip:

+pip install topcorr

 An example for creating a PMFG
 ```
 import topcorr